hyperparabolic/hyperparabolic.github.io/content/post/cd-at-home.md

 <mark>This is a little clunky</mark>.
 With different constraints I would prefer to implement this idea using a [GitHub App](https://docs.github.com/en/apps).
 I think they have a better access control model than PATs.
 However I'm building with a small amount of infrastructure, and no ingress from the public internet prevents the use of webhooks.
 These factors pushed me toward automating with GitHub Actions and accepting the clunkiness below.

 It seems like GitHub really doesn't want you automatically writing and approving code changes without human interaction using GitHub Actions.
-However, I don't really have any meaninful input on these changes.
+However, I don't really have any meaningful input on these changes.
 If I'm updating manually, I might not even run a `nix flake check` before attempting to build the new generation, and these changes are going to go through my entire CI process before being deployed.
 So we got creative to work around this.

 I enforce code signing on my nix-config repo.
 I can't even bypass this one as the admin.
 Consequently the author of any automated commits also needs to sign them.
 I don't really want any software protected keys associated with my personal account floating around, so this pushed me toward making a [bot account](https://github.com/hyperparabolic-bot) specifically for signing.

-"Fine-grained" PATs don't support cross organization access yet, so I had to use classic PATs, which could be used to modify any files in repos the account is a contibutor in.
+"Fine-grained" PATs don't support cross organization access yet, so I had to use classic PATs, which could be used to modify any files in repos the account is a contributor in.
 I don't really love this, so I started looking into ways to implement file level access control and landed on CODEOWNERS:

 ```
 * @hyperparabolic